 The architects derived their inspiration for the design from the elaborate Parisian variant of Art Nouveau, thus snubbing the more subdued “Secession” style favored in Vienna.
 Fittingly, it was here that Czechoslovakia’s independence was declared on October 28, 1918.

 The Municipal’s House exterior is absolutely sublime, embellished with stucco and allegorical statuary, characteristic of the Art Nouveau style.
 The intricate wrought-iron balcony—flanked by bronze Atlases hoisting their lanterns, the lovely stained glass, and the mosaics make the building’s facade a pure treat to photograph.
-The most striking features of this building are the imposing glass dome, a local landmark and the mosaic above the main entrance, entitled ‘Homage to Prague’.
+The most striking features are the imposing glass dome, a local landmark and the mosaic above the main entrance, entitled ‘Homage to Prague’.

 The interior of the building is also lavish, the lobby features a load of Art Nouveau figurines and murals, elegant chandeliers, and upholstered furniture.
 The cafe and restaurants inside the building double as museums of grandiose decor and are the best way to soak up the glittering chandeliers, vibrant mosaics, and exquisite woodwork without a guided tour.

 Your next stop is the Jubilee Synagogue (42).
 To get there, head southeast on U Prašné brány, turn right onto Na Příkopě, left onto Senovážné nám followed by another left to stay on Senovážné nám.
 Then turn right toward Jeruzalémská and continue till you reach the synagogue.
 You’ll be walking a distance of 550 m.